colrdavidson/spall-web/README.md

 ![spall use](media/spall.gif)

+^ this is a 500 MB, 5 minute trace from Happenlance, courtesy of @pmttavara!

 ## Features
 - Zippy! spall can load 500 MB of .spall data into your browser in a second or two, and you can scroll and pan it at a glorious 165+ FPS
 - Easy to Use!
 Single-header C library for instrumenting your code